zsrtp/tpgz/docs/CreatingAnIso.md

    - romhack.exe
    - tpgz.patch

-3. Put a copy of your Twilight Princess ISO (NTSC-U) in this folder.
+3. Put a copy of your Twilight Princess ISO (GCN) in this folder.
    The ISO's filename is not important.<br>
    _Example:_